opennode/waldur-core/docs/developer/how-to-write-imports.rst

 .. code-block:: python

-    from nodeconductor.core import models as core_models
+    from waldur_core.core import models as core_models
-    from nodeconductor.core import exceptions as core_exceptions
+    from waldur_core.core import exceptions as core_exceptions

 Right:

 .. code-block:: python

-    from nodeconductor.core import models as core_models, exceptions as core_exceptions
+    from waldur_core.core import models as core_models, exceptions as core_exceptions

 Suggestions
 -----------

-1. It is suggested to import whole modules from nodeconductor plugin, not only separate classes.
+1. It is suggested to import whole modules from waldur_core plugin, not only separate classes.

 Wrong:

 .. code-block:: python

-    from nodeconductor.structure.models import Project
+    from waldur_core.structure.models import Project

 Right:

 .. code-block:: python

-    from nodeconductor.structure import models as structure_models
+    from waldur_core.structure import models as structure_models